 In 2010, the Food and Drug Administration recommended that IVC filters only be used temporarily, based on medical reports that suggested the devices were prone to detach or fracture inside a patient’s body.
 Many people were unaware of the dangers of IVC filters and suffered serious harm as a result of the device malfunctioning.

-If you or a loved one has suffered serious complications from an IVC filter, you should speak with an attorney.
+If you or a loved one has suffered serious complications from an IVC filter, you should speak with a skilled defective product attorney.
 The legal team at Childers, Schlueter & Smith has extensive experience with medical device cases, and can advise you on legal options and how to move forward with a lawsuit.

 Our case consultations are free and without obligation.
-Call today at (800) 641-0098 or fill out the form on this page to get in contact with one of our attorneys and learn more.
+Call today to get in contact with one of our IVC filter lawyers and learn more.

 Evidence of Harm